miracum/dqa-dqagui/README.md

   logfile_dir = logfile_dir
 )
 ```
-To open the shiny application in your webbrowser, go to http://localhost:3838.
+To open the shiny application in your web-browser, go to http://localhost:3838.

 ## More Infos: